pedrogalan/media-organiser/README.md

-# media-renamer
+# Media renamer
-A simple Python script used to rename media files (photos and videos) using their creating date.
+A simple Python script used to rename media files (photos and videos) using their creation date.